elgato-Nya/UiTM-marketplace-fyp/README.md

-# 🐱 UiTM Marketplace
+# MarKet - UiTM Marketplace

-> A secure, production-ready e-commerce platform built for the UiTM community - enabling students and staff to buy and sell products across campuses with confidence.
+> A secure, production-ready e-commerce platform for the UiTM community - enabling students, staff, and anyone to buy and sell products and services across campuses with confidence.

 **Live:** [nekodez.com](https://nekodez.com)